PermutaTriangle/comb_spec_searcher/README.md

 At this stage I think a paper with the above results is in order.

-Note that we can get a proof tree for Av(123) but it does not easily imply that the class is counted by the Catalan numbers, see Step 3.
+Note that we can get a proof tree for Av(123) but it does not easily imply that the class is counted by the Catalan numbers, see Step 3 below on isomorphic proof trees.

 ![alt text](https://github.com/PermutaTriangle/ATRAP/blob/master/figures_for_README/current_atrap_123.png "Note that there is a decreasing cell that mixes into the recursed part")